 Let’s quickly go through each of several rides of differing types and you should be able to click each image to see more detail.

 First Up.
 A punchy bike ride.
 It’s a combination of smooth and non-smooth roads with short 1-2 minute hills and stop-start traffic.
 AW4 is as perfect as it needs to be.
 The only time I highlight it with an exclamation mark is the time when the trusty OH1 and Garmin Elevate are both wrong, rather than the AW4 (yellow).

 Here we have a slightly longer Z2 ride.
 The Apple Watch tracks almost perfectly to the Viiiiva chest strap.
-At the zoom-level you can see below that the AW4 appears perfect.
+At the zoomed-out-level, you can see below that the AW4 appears perfect.
 Suspiciously so.
 But I am positive that the Apple Watch has not paired in some way to the Viiiva or OH1 and is using its own oHR.
-Indeed if you zoom in on any of the peaks and troughs you will find that the Apple watch doesn’t quite find the lows of the troughs and very slightly over-eggs the peaks.
-However those criticisms are minuscule, this really is as perfect a track as I have ever seen from a oHR device on a ride like this.
+Indeed if you zoom in on any of the peaks and troughs you will find that the Apple Watch doesn’t quite find the lows of the troughs and very slightly over-eggs the peaks.
+However those criticisms are minuscule, this really is as perfect a track as I have ever seen from an oHR device on a ride like this.
 This is entirely usable IMHO.

-This time I tried an indoor trainer with a few Z5 burst in what was otherwise a similar warmup to the earlier one.
+This time I tried an indoor trainer with a few Z5 bursts in what was otherwise a similar warmup to the earlier one.
 The Apple Watch is not perfect if you zoom in.
 But you have to zoom in a LOT to see the tiny errors.
 This track shows how far behind Garmin is with their ELEVATE sensor even in relatively benign conditions (ie note the one big Garmin fail at 11 minutes)